 Measuring Maximum Sustainable Tracking Throughput

-After you deploy a line of business solution onto the BizTalk Server 2006 platform, track and monitor the system to understand the following:
+After you deploy a line of business solution onto the BizTalk Server platform, you should track and monitor the system to understand the following:

 How the system is performing